All Episodes

 And my dad, who didn't see humor in this kind of stuff, chastised me for the comment.

-I just saw it out there on Fox News, Ellen Weiss, uh, who looks like a liberal NPR executive, but that's all I will say.
+I just saw it out there on Fox News, Ellen Weiss, who looks like a liberal NPR executive, but that's all I will say.

 She's the one who actually fired Juan Williams.

-So she fired Juan Williams, the woman that actually did it, Vivian Weissman canned, relieved of duties.
+The woman that actually did it, Vivian Weiss has been canned, relieved of duties.

-The only thing well that would have happened would have had to have happened on a certain Fox show for this to last for two more weeks, and it didn't.
+The only thing, well, that would have happened, would have had to have happened on a certain Fox show for this to last for two more weeks, and it didn't.

-At any rate, um what else?
+At any rate, what else?

-Um my wife sent me a note.
+My wife sent me a note.

 This flabbergasts me.